freshworks/crayons/packages/crayons-extended/custom-objects/src/components/platform-table/readme.md

 # Platform Table (fw-platform-table)

-An extension of crayons fw--data-table with pagination and sort features.
+An extension of crayons fw-data-table with pagination and sort features.

 ## Sorting